(July 11, 2018 / JNS) The sun may have been shining, but these are dark days for the Jews of France.

 The Sarah Halimi case points to the institutional denial of Islamist anti-Semitism.
 Not for the first time have the perpetrators of anti-Semitic crimes been declared “insane.”
 France does not want to admit that its terrorism problem has ideological roots.
 It prefers to blame economic grievances, despair or mental illness.

 The Bensoussan case points to the fecklessness of Jewish community institutions in France.
 They have remained silent or have ostracized or have refused to support one of the most respected historians of their generation.
 Bensoussan may have won the argument in court, but he has become an embarrassment to the bien-pensants.

 The Halimi and the Bensoussan cases are two sides of the same coin.
 The first was another instance of jihad terrorism against Jews: an anti-Semitic crime whose criminal nature has been denied.
 The second is a judicial jihad, in collusion with human rights and anti-Islamophobia organizations: the attempted criminalization of the act of calling out anti-Semitism.
 He who is reckless or bold enough to venture into this politically unpalatable territory is himself branded a racist.

 The writer Albert Camus once said that “to misname things is to add to the woes of the world.”
 How right he was.
 If the French can’t even identify a problem, then how can they ever hope to deal with it?

-Lyn Julius is the founder of Harif, the UK Association of Jews from the Middle East and North Africa, and the author of “Uprooted: How 3,000 Years of Jewish Civilisation in the Arab World Vanished Overnight” (Vallentine Mitchell).
+Lyn Julius is the author of “Uprooted: How 3,000 years of Jewish Civilization in the Arab World Vanished Overnight” (Vallentine Mitchell, 2018).